Dbuggerx/weather-spa-sample/README.md

 - To run the unit tests:
 	`npm test`

-- To run the unit tests:
+- To run the e2e tests:
 	`gulp protractor`

 - To serve the "development" version of the application: